8 effective ways to reduce staff costs in 2024 (without letting them go)

 2. Reduce employee turnover

+If replacing staff is expensive, a good way of saving money is by retaining staff.
+Reducing employee turnover is beneficial for more than finances, though, it will also increase employee happiness and morale.
 The cost of staff turnover factors in a broad spectrum of costs, from loss in productivity to the time spent training your employees, plus any recruitment and equipment costs for your new hire, and the costs of finding a new person to fill the role.
-This has a knock on impact on staff morale and company culture, so itโ€™s not a good spiral to get stuck in.
-Besides, itโ€™s costly.
-In the UK, the average cost of employee turnover is around ยฃ11,000 per person.
+This has a knock on impact on staff morale and company culture, so it’s not a good spiral to get stuck in.
+Besides, it’s costly.
+In the UK, the average cost of employee turnover is around £11,000 per person.

 3. Reduce employee absenteeism